Appearance, Behaviour and Habitat

 Where to see them and tips for your visit

-We ask you to respect the little terns and follow any directions and signage near the colonies.
+We ask you to respect the birds and follow any directions and signage near to the colonies.

-If you see a little tern warden or ranger they will be happy to tell you all about little terns.
+If you see a Little Tern warden or ranger they will be happy to tell you all about their colony.

 - Cumbria - Foulney